xinity/dcos-docs-site/pages/services/edge-lb/reference/pool-configuration-reference/index.md

 ---
 layout: layout.pug
 navigationTitle:  Edge-LB Pool Configuration
-title: Pool confiuration reference (V2)
+title: Pool configuration reference (V2)
-# menuWeight: -4
+menuWeight: 95
-excerpt: Provides reference information for all Edge-LB pool configurations options in the V2 API
+excerpt: Provides reference information and examples for Edge-LB pool configurations options in the V2 API

 enterprise: false
 ---

-# V2 Pool Reference

 The tables below describe all possible configuration options.
-The majority of fields have sensible defaults and should be modified with caution.

-## Configuration Guidelines
+Most configuration options have default values that are applicable and appropriate for most organizations.
+You can modify the default configuration values to suit your requirements, if needed.
+However, you should review and test any configuration changes carefully before deploying them to a production environment.

+# Before you modify configuration settings
+If you plan to modify the Edge-LB pool configuration options, you should keep the following guidelines in mind:
-- If a default is not set, it will be left empty, even for objects.
+- If a configuration option does not have a default value and you do not explicitly set a value, the configuration is left as empty (unconfigured), even for objects.
-- Set defaults in the object that is furthest from the root object.
+- You should set default values in the object that is furthest from the root object.
-- Always set a default for arrays.
+- You should always set a default for arrays.
-- The purpose of "nullable" is to allow the output JSON field to be set to the golang "zero value".
-Without "nullable", the field will be removed altogether from the resulting JSON.
+- The purpose of a "nullable" configuration option is to allow the output JSON field to be set to the Go language "zero value".
+Without "nullable" support, the configuration option would be removed from the resulting JSON.
 - Actual validation is done in the code, not expressed in swagger.
-- Since an empty boolean is interpreted as "false", do not set a default.
+- If the data type for a configuration option is a boolean, an empty value is interpreted as "false".
+For boolean configuration options, you should not set a default value.
-- CamelCase.
+- Use CamelCase to set configuration values.
-- Swagger will only do enum validation if it is a top level definition.
+- Swagger only validates enumerated (enum) data values if the configuration option is a top level definition.

 <a name="pool"></a>

 # pool
 The pool contains information on resources that the pool needs.
 Changes made to this section will relaunch the tasks.
 | Key                         | Type     |  Nullable   |  Properties     | Description    |